-The Bank's Board remuneration is determined in line with the provisions of Article 188 and 224 of the Bahrain Commercial Companies Law, 2001 (as amended).
-Moreover, the articles of association regarding remuneration of the Board of Directors shall be in line with the Rules outlined in the HC Module of the CBB rulebook applicable to the Bank.
+The Firm's Board remuneration is determined in line with the provisions of Article 188 and 224 of the Kingdom of Bahrain Commercial Companies Law, 2001 (as amended).
+Moreover, the articles of association regarding remuneration of the Board of Directors shall be in line with the Rules outlined in the HC Module of the CBB rulebook applicable to the Firm.